MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 Additional details:
 - Each technician in Tenant Contoso1 and Tenant Contoso2 already has a Remote Assist license and Teams license.
 - Each expert in Tenant ABC already has a Teams license.
 Experts who use Teams do not need a Remote Assist license.
-- Teams users in Tenant ABC want to search and collaborate with Remote Assist users in Tenant Contoso1.
+- Teams users in Tenant ABC want to search and collaborate with Remote Assist users in Tenant Contoso1, and vice versa.
-- Teams users in Tenant ABC want to search and collaborate with Remote Assist users in Tenant Contoso2.
+- Teams users in Tenant ABC want to search and collaborate with Remote Assist users in Tenant Contoso2, and vice versa.
-- Remote Assist users in Tenant Contoso1 do not want to search or collaborate with Remote Assist users in Tenant Contoso2.
+- Remote Assist users in Tenant Contoso1 do not want to search or collaborate with Remote Assist users in Tenant Contoso2, and vice versa.

 **Figure 1.1**
 ![Diagram showing tenant ABC needing to communicate with several external tenants.](media/MultiTenant.png)